MikolajKolek/random-chess/OVERVIEW.md

 ## `DismissibleErrorsState`
 This class is used for simpler views that can error.
 It comes together with a `DismissibleErrorsAdapter`.

+# Shared
+This module contains logic shared between the client and the server.

+## Api

 ## Model

 All six classis chess pieces were implemented as an extension of the `Piece` class.
 The key methods of these pieces are `getMoveVision` and `getCaptureVision` - in a given state of the board the pieces have the capacity to output the squares they would be able to move to, if given a move.\